Family Fellows

 • School readiness, resources, and enrollment

-• Partner with other family fellows and campus centers to offer or promote education events and resources
+• Partner with other Fellows and campus centers to offer or promote education events and resources

 • Create and post social media content supportive of Family Center programming and resources